 My research, teaching, and other creative work in science and the arts have focused on how the human mind represents perceptual experience, and the ways in which it imposes narrative order on these perceptual representations.
 I began pursuing the link between science and the arts by writing a book about symbol manipulation in mathematical computer science and in modern literature, and then produced a novel about entropy, determinism, and abstraction.
 Both of these are out of print, and perhaps best left that way: they're very much self-absorbed, and in retrospect it's clear that just needed to get them out of my system.
 My perspective on the arts, and on creative effort in general, was a lot different when I was 21 years old and needed everything to happen immediately.

-In addition to my fiction, I write plays, a couple of which have achieved local recognition and production.
+Aside from my fiction, I've written plays, a couple of which have achieved local recognition and production.
 The first of these was La recherche, a bilingual play about scientists combing the Amazon for a prized butterfly, and trying to ignore the anarchy with which nature surrounded them.
 La recherche was awarded an honourable mention in the 1990 Heermans-McCalmon playwriting competition at Cornell, and was produced in December 1991 at Risley Theatre.
 Shortly after I started graduate school I wrote No Problems, a full-length play about two men, one young and angry, one old and bitter, who are desperate to escape America as they speed through the European rail system.
 In 2003 I picked up this script again and revised it.
 It was recognised as the best non-student submission in the 2004 Other Prize competition, judged by Paul Sirett of the Royal Shakespeare Company.
 An abridged version received a staged reading at the ADC Theatre in Cambridge on 23 May 2003, and a full production was mounted at Risley Theatre at Cornell University on 9-10 February 2007.